Home » Diseases » Poisonings in Dogs and Cats » Poisoning from A-Z » Autumn Crocus (Colchicum Autumnale)

 Research outlook

 Modern extracorporeal blood purification procedures, such as hemoperfusion with special adsorption materials, are being investigated for their effectiveness in removing colchicine from the bloodstream.
-These methods could be a valuable addition to conventional therapyTherapy refers to the treatment of diseases or disorders with the aim of alleviating symptoms, promoting healing, or improving quality of life.
-Therapies can be medicinal, surgical, or through other medical interventions., especially in severe poisoning cases.
+These methods could represent a valuable addition to conventional therapy, especially in severe cases of poisoning.

 Frequently asked questions (FAQs)